If you’re after an entirely new wardrobe, or you simply want to invest in a solid

 Tom Chamberlin, Editor

-"Much of the approach to winter is spent preparing for time outside, so knitwear, overcoats and appropriate shoes usually take up
+"Much of the approach to winter is spent preparing for time outside, so knitwear, overcoats and appropriate shoes

-here is a selected ensemble, specifically for indoors.
+result.
+So here is a selected ensemble, specifically for indoors.

 This jacket is Edward Sexton’s first